About the Award

 The Yngve Ericsson Prize is awarded once every three years in acknowledgement of outstanding contributions to prevention of oral diseases.

 The prize awardees are selected by a five-member Prize Committee appointed by the Patent Revenue Fund and ORCA.
 The Prize is presented at ORCA Congresses every three years.
-Nominations are usually requested at the beginning of each year.

 For further information, please contact:

 Peter Lingström, Professor at the University of Gothenburg, Sweden;

 President of the Patent Revenue Fund and Chairman of the Prize Committee.

 Marie-Charlotte Huysmans, Professor at the Radboud University Medical Center, Nijmegen, The Netherlands;

 President of ORCA and Member of the Prize Committee.

 Professor at the Division of Oral Ecology and Biochemistry at Tohoku University Graduate School of Dentistry in Sendai, Japan.
 Professor Takahashi has made outstanding contributions within the field of oral microbial physiology, where his research during the years has addressed questions related to the oral biofilm with a particular focus on bacterial metabolism in relation to different oral diseases.
 He has uncovered the metabolic pathways of a number of oral bacteria and the mechanisms responsible for their biochemical regulation.
 Professor Takahashi is a pioneer of metabolomics analysis of the oral biofilm.
 In addition, he has elucidated the interactions between bacterial metabolism-based pathogenicity and environmental factors.
 Among other achievements can be mentioned that he has been co-author of a number of textbooks and today serve as Associate Editor for Caries Research.
 Professor Takahashi's scientific contributions have been central to the almost paradigmatic change in oral microbiology taking place during recent years.